afarber/OpenMapView/docs/GITHUB_WORKFLOWS.md

    +-------------+--------------+
                  |
                  v
+All core checks pass (3-4 min)

+Meanwhile (in parallel, PR only):
+instrumented-test: Phone + Automotive tests
+   (10-15 min) - PASS (may be flaky)
+   |
+   v
-All checks pass -> PR is ready to merge
+All checks complete -> PR is ready to merge
 ```

 ### Example: Release to Maven Central